-Ventricular disease.
-Ventricular premature beats.
+Ventricular diseases.
+Ventricular extrasystole.
 Correct diagnosis of the disease

-This leads to the fact that in the whole heart or in its individual parts, in this case - in the ventricles, extraordinary contractions occur.
+This leads to extraordinary contractions occurring throughout the entire heart or its individual parts, in this case the ventricles.

 When ventricular extrasystoles occur, the heart is prematurely excited, it beats strongly or, conversely, freezes.
 Cardiac output decreases, coronary and cerebral blood flow slows down.
-As a result, angina pectoris, atrial fibrillation, or death may occur.
+This may result in angina, atrial fibrillation, or death.

-• Provide an EXACT DIAGNOSIS you can only a DOCTOR!
+• Can give you an ACCURATE DIAGNOSIS only DOCTOR!

-• We earnestly ask you NOT to self-medicate, but make an appointment with a specialist!
+• We kindly ask you NOT to self-medicate, but make an appointment with a specialist!

 • Health to you and your loved ones!

-Extrasystoles can be of a different nature and symptomatology, but the most dangerous are ventricular.
+Extrasystoles can have different natures and symptoms, but the most dangerous are ventricular ones.

-The most characteristic appearance of pathology in adulthood, usually extrasystoles are found in 70% of patients who have complaints of the heart.
-The disease is a sign that structural and functional changes are present in the myocardium, but often, using standard instrumental methods, heart damage is not detected.
+The most typical occurrence of pathology is in adulthood; usually extrasystoles are found in 70% of patients who have heart complaints.
+The disease is a sign that structural and functional changes are present in the myocardium, but often heart damage is not detected using standard instrumental methods.

-If a right ventricular extrasystole or a left ventricular extrasystole has arisen against the background of another cardiac pathology, patients should first of all resort to the prevention of the underlying disease and lead a healthy lifestyle, this will not allow the progression of arrhythmias.
+If right ventricular extrasystole or left ventricular extrasystole occurs against the background of another cardiac pathology, patients should first of all resort to the prevention of the underlying disease and lead a healthy lifestyle, this will not allow the arrhythmias to progress.

-The emergence of a pathological focus of excitation in the myocardium of the ventricles with the formation of a premature contraction of the heart is called ventricular extrasystole.
+The occurrence of a pathological focus of excitation in the ventricular myocardium with the formation of premature contraction of the heart is called ventricular extrasystole.
 They can often occur in healthy people (5% of cases).

 The factors that caused the development of the disease can be of physiological and pathological origin.
-An increase in the tone of the sympatho-adrenal system leads to an increase in the appearance of extrasystoles.
-The physiological factors that affect this tone include the use of coffee, tea, alcohol, stress and nicotine addiction.
-There are a number of diseases leading to the formation of extrasystole:
+An increase in the tone of the sympathetic-adrenal system leads to an increase in the occurrence of extrasystoles.
+Physiological factors influencing this tone include the consumption of coffee, tea, alcohol, stress and nicotine addiction.
+There are a number of diseases that lead to the formation of extrasystole:

 • cardiac ischemia;